port-zero/website/content/competences/integration.md

 We have extensive knowledge about setting up and integrating monitoring systems for your existing or new infrastructure.

-- Out of the box, deployed in minutes, fully open source, fully customizable: our monitoring and alerting stack consists of ansible, prometheus, grafana and the alertmanager.
+- Out of the box, deployed in minutes, fully open source, fully customizable: our monitoring and alerting stack consists of [Ansible](https://www.ansible.com/), [Prometheus](https://prometheus.io/), [Grafana](https://grafana.com/) and [Alertmanager](https://github.com/prometheus/alertmanager).
 - We integrate into existing monitoring solutions (Nagios, etc).
 - We provide debugging and feature extension for existing monitoring solutions.